Skip to main content

 S3 Log Streaming should always be configured for each client environment.

-Kinesis Firehose collects Pega log events from AWS CloudWatch and delivers them in batches to the target S3 bucket.
-Kinesis generates a unique name for the log file.
-The log file can contain logs of each type (PegaRULES, PegaCLUSTER, localhost_access_log, etc).
-Kinesis creates S3 log files in the order it receives the logs from CloudWatch.
+Fluentbit delivers logs in batches to the target S3 bucket and generates a unique name for each log file.
+The log file could contain logs of each type (PegaRULES, PegaCLUSTER, localhost_access_log, etc).
+Fluentbit creates log files in S3 based on the order that they're generated in the Infinity application.

-Kinesis creates a top-level folder with your environment name (dt1, dt2, etc.).
+Fluentbit creates a top-level folder with your environment name (dt1, dt2, etc.).
 For any lambda processor failures, it creates a folder called “processing-failures-<foldername>”.
-Kinesis will reattempt processing of the failed logs for 24 hours and will deliver them to the correct destination if successful.
-Please review the Pega S3 Log Streaming documentation to learn about the full folder structure.
+Fluentbit will reattempt processing of the failed logs for 24 hours and will deliver them to the correct destination if successful.
+Please review the Pega S3 Log Streaming documentation to learn about more detailed folder structure options.

 Yes, you can contact Pega Support to specify a list of log types that you want to exclude.
 Refer to this document to see the available log types to exclude.